pretix/pretix-docs/docs/guides/pretixscan/android.md

  - **Event series:** Select one of the dates from that event series.
    Tap the :btn:OK: button, select the check-in list, and tap the :btn:OK: button again.

- - **Multiple events or series:** Enable expert mode.
+ - **Multiple events or series:** This requires expert mode.
    See [Scanning tickets for multiple events](#scanning-tickets-for-multiple-events).

-The app will now land you on the main screen and start downloading event data from the server in the background.
+The app will now land you on the main screen.
+If you have selected the security profile pretixSCAN, then it will start downloading event data from the server in the background.

 ### Entry scanning